mja65/Emu68-Imager/docs/amigautilities.md

 ## Online / Offline / WiFi Config

 If you setup WiFi SSID and Password before you can click on Online icon and your Amiga should get online.<br>
-The installation is using a demo version of Roadshow TCP/IP stack which will let you be online for 15 minutes after which you have to reset. <br>
+The installation is using a demo version of Roadshow TCP/IP stack which will let you be online for up to 15 minutes after which you have to reset your Amiga. <br>
-Clicking the Offline icon will stop the TCP/IP stack and you will get offline again.<br>
+Clicking the Offline icon will stop the TCP/IP stack and you will get offline again.
+However, due to limitations in the demo version of Roadshow you may need to reboot your Amiga to go back online.
+We encourage you to consider buying the full version of Roadshow which does not have these limitations. <br>

-If you didn't setup the WiFi SSID and Password before or you want to change it then you can use the **WiFi Config** icon which will let you edit the wifipi.device configuration file.
+If you didn't setup the WiFi SSID and Password before (or you want to change it) then you can use the **WiFi Config** icon which will let you edit the wifipi.device configuration file.

 ## Emu68Meter and Emu68Info.r